 As such, this desktop combines a reasonably powerful CPU and a reasonably powerful integrated GPU giving you a mix of both at a budget.

-The processor featured here is the AMD Ryzen 3 3200G.
-In terms of performance this about 20% less powerful than the Intel Core i3-10100.
+The processor featured here is the AMD Ryzen 5 PRO 4650G.
+In terms of performance this about significantly more powerful than the Intel Core i5-10400.

-Other than that, this PC features a whopping 16 GB of high performance RAM operating at 3000 MHz.
-Moreover, it also offers 512 GB of NVME SSD.
-NVME SSD is much faster than the SATA SSDs.
+Other than that, this PC features a whopping 16 GB of high performance RAM operating at 3w00 MHz.
+The only drawback here is that features a meager 356 GB of SSD only.

 This is not a budget desktop per sey, however, the definition of budget differs from person to person.